tan200224/Research_Blog/CNN_OperationOverview.md

 ### What are Parameters or weights
 * They are the variables that need to be learnt when training a Model
 * Often called learnable parameters or weights
-* Our hidden layers, like the Convolution or Fully COnnected Layers have weights.
+* Our hidden layers, like the Convolution or Fully Connected Layers have weights.

 Calculating Learnable Parameters in a Conv Filter